Triston Casas Player Props: Red Sox vs. Twins

-On Wednesday, Triston Casas (coming off going 0-for-4) and the Boston Red Sox play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 7:10 PM ET.
+Triston Casas -- 0-for-2 in his most recent game -- will be in action for the Boston Red Sox against the Minnesota Twins, with Kenta Maeda on the hill, on April 20 at 1:35 PM ET.

-He is looking to bounce back following a four-strikeout showing in his most recent game against the Twins.
+He had a hitless performance in his last game (0-for-2) against the Twins.

 Triston Casas Game Info & Props vs. the Twins